zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  Nick says, “Great!
 Now you have their attention,” meaning  now they’re paying attention to you.
 “They’re flipping us off!”
 “To fli p (someone) off” is, in an American context, to use your middle finger to insult some one.
 It’s a very vulgar, very insulting gesture, a way of using your hands to insult someone.
 That’s to flip someone off.

 Lourdes says, “well, two can play at that game.”
 “Two can play at that game” is an expression that we use to show that if someone does som ething mean or bad to you, you’re going to do something mean or bad to th em.
 This, of course, is not usually a good idea, but some people when they get angr y, they do that, and they use this expression: “Two can play that game.”
-And, o f course, what does she do?
+And, of course, what does she do?
 Well, she flips the teenagers off.
 She says, “T ake that!”
 The expression “take that” is a phrase we use to emphasize what  you are doing to another person, especially if you’re hurting them or hi tting them or doing something to beat them in a competition.
 “Take that!”
 Sometimes it’s used playfully, but I don’t think that’s the meaning here.

 Nick says, “Are you crazy?!”
 Lourdes says, “No, I’m just giving  as good as I get.”
 “To give as good as you get” means that you do the same a mount that someone does to you back to them.
 Usually it’s a negative behavior;  you’re insulting them or you’re doing something bad to them.
 “To give as go od as you get.”
 It’s similar to the phrase “two can play that game.”